+Describe the neighborhood where you grew up.
 My hood was very cool growing up.
 It was like one big family, everyone knew everybody.
 We had fun with art, music and dance.

+Your regular neighborhood spots, and why you returned to them.
 My regular spot was the corner bodega. 🙂 I couldn’t live without Sour Powers candy and Now & Laters.

+Where did you shop for sneakers?
 I shopped for kicks at Jew Man’s [now closed] & Dr. Jays.

 The restaurant where you took dates: I couldn’t afford to take girls to restaurants on dates when I was living in the BX, but Red Lobster was the dream. 🙂

 When in the mood for a late, late night, you went to… Late night action was at a place called the Skate Key.
 Or Whitestone movie theater at the time.

 Botanical garden or Bronx Zoo?
 Bronx Zoo, 100%.

+Favorite famous figure to come out of the Bronx?
 My favorite figure from the Bronx is KRS One, because of what he did for my life.